nazmulidris/rust-scratch/sql/README.md

    add
       column created_at timestamp not null default '1900-01-01 12:12:12';

-   -- Update the created_at column in data_table if needed (it is needed if the row's date is -- hard coded to '1900-01-01 12:12:12'. update
+   -- Update the created_at column in data_table & file_table if needed (it is needed if the
+   -- row's date is hard coded to '1900-01-01 12:12:12'.
+   update
       data_table
+   set
+      created_at = current_timestamp
+   where
+      created_at is '1900-01-01 12:12:12';

+   update
+      file_table
    set
       created_at = current_timestamp
    where